jqug/switchboard/README.md

 ### What are the limitations?

 * Android doesn’t currently allow accessibility services to click on everything.
-* Most native apps work fine, but some may have features that can’t be accessed.
+Most native apps work fine, but some may have features that can’t be accessed, especially games.
 * Switchboard enables users to tap and scroll with a switch, but not currently to swipe or long-press.
 * Devices are all a bit different, so in case of glitches please leave feedback and we'll try to make sure it works on yours.